 - The following agreement is applied for BMCA procedure:

-- NW-TT needs to process the received Announce messages (over user plane) for BMCA procedure, determine port states within the 5GS, maintain Master-Slave hierarchy.
+- NW-TT needs to process the received Announce messages (over user plane) for BMCA procedure, determine port states within the 5GS, maintain Master-Slave-Pasive hierarchy.

-- When the NW-TT acts as a gPTP grandmaster, the NW-TT (generates the Announce messages for the Master ports on the NW-TT.
+- When the NW-TT acts as a gPTP grandmaster, the NW-TT generates the Announce messages for the Master ports on the NW-TT and DS-TT.

 - When the DS-TT acts as a gPTP grandmaster, the DS-TT generates the Announce messages for the Master port in this DS-TT.